James P. Boyd, DDS

 (858) 350-9977

-Dr. Boyd has been working closely with Dr. David Urich over the past several years and refers new patients to Dr. Urich.
-In addition to Dr. Urich's restorative and cosmetic dental practice, Dr. Urich provides the continuing follow-up care of the NTI patients seen by Dr. Boyd in the neurology clinic.
+Dr. Boyd has been working closeling with Dr. Urich over the past several years and refers new patients to Dr. Urich.
+In addition to Dr. Urich's restorative and cosmetic dental practice, Dr. Urich provides continuing follow-up care to the NTI patients seen by Dr. Boyd in the neurology clinic.

 (continued from above)